-If you are applying for registration via Mutual Recognition in the Structural, Geotechnical, or Fire practice fields you also need to provide either:
+If you are applying for registration via Mutual Recognition in the Structural, Geotechnical, or Fire practice fields you will also need to provide either:

-- New Zealand work samples; OR - Two New Zealand based CPEng referees3; OR - A letter from a Building Consent Authority endorsing your application; OR - A letter from a Technical Group endorsing your application.
+- " Recent7 New Zealand work samples; OR - " Two New Zealand based CPEng referees8; OR - " A letter from a Building Consent Authority endorsing your application; OR - " A letter from a Technical Group endorsing your application.

 If you are planning to apply for registration in the structural field, clear evidence of training in, and application of, seismic engineering design principles is an important consideration.
 Completion of a New Zealand taught master's programme would be an excellent way to strengthen your application in this area.
-Available programmes include:
+An example of a recommended programme is the Master of Earthquake Engineering offered by the University of Auckland.